 Remind your students about the features of journal writing with this printable poster!
 It will add a great graphic to your classroom and support students as they practice multiple types of writing.

-Benefits of Students Journaling at Home
+Benefits of Journaling for Students

 Journaling and journal prompts also allow students to put their grammar skills to practice while engaging in low-stakes writing.
 To enhance the benefits of journal writing, encourage students to experiment with new grammar skills in the context of their own writing.
 For example, if students are working on subject pronouns, plural, and possessive, they could answer a journal writing prompt about something they did with a friend.
 When they are done writing their journal entry, students can go back through their response and circle singular possessive pronouns, underline plural possessive pronouns, etc.